Spring Valley-North Lake Geneva Electric Reliability Project

 Need for the project

-Studies indicate that the estimated $80.6 million project would deliver benefits to the area by strengthening the electric system to meet the growing use of electricity.
+Studies indicate that the estimated $80 to $95 million project would deliver benefits to the area by strengthening the electric system to meet the growing use of electricity.
 The area electric transmission system is vulnerable to low voltages and power outages and will no longer adequately support the lower-voltage distribution system.
 This project will provide system redundancy and allow for maintenance outages when repairs are needed.